ESLA - Choosing and installing the Column

-As an afterthought, I decided to try and find out where the column had originally been sited.
+As an afterthought, I decided to try to find out where the column had originally been sited.
 I had two important things that I knew about the column - the unique identification number and the sort of area of Derbyshire that the column had been in (Amber Valley) from the sign.
 After a quick email to the lighting manager at Derbyshire County Council, I was told that it came from Park Side, in Somercotes, near the Derbyshire/Nottinghamshire border, so I went to have a look on the 9th October 2004 - almost a year since the column was taken for sandblasting.

-Well, this is the new column 73544 - a Fabrikat 5m tubular steel with a Philips SGS 101 lantern.
+Well, this is the new column 73544 - a Fabrikat 5 m tubular steel with a Philips SGS 101 lantern.
 The column is at the end of the road, by a footpath leading to the park.
 The estate that this column is on is quite large, but I couldn't see any other cast iron columns on surrounding roads - in fact, the majority of the columns probably date from the 1970s/80s and the houses themselves look to be of 1950s/60s designs so maybe my column was one of the original columns installed when the estate was new, or was used to replace an earlier column and it just happened to be lying around in the depot at the time.
-I doubt that the true story will ever surface, but it's still good to know where my column came from.
+I doubt that the true story will ever surface, but it's still good to know where my column was originally installed.

 |The ESLA Project|

 |Preliminary Photographs||Restoration||Being fitted to the Column||Wiring up and Working||An ESLA for all Seasons||Re-lamping||Five Years On||Ten Years On|